olalaurao/whereistand/content/index.md

 title: you found my digital garden!
 ---

-# laura explores culture, storytelling, and research to understand how we can be responsible for the stories we tell about ourselves, shaping the future we build every day
+**laura explores culture, storytelling, and research to understand how we can be responsible for the stories we tell about ourselves, shape the future we build every day**
-## social scientist with a passion for anthropology and writing
+**social scientist with a passion for anthropology and writing** **currently *strategy assistant* at [ampfy](https://ampfy.com/en/)**
-### currently strategy assistant at ampfy

 hello, and welcome to my _[[digital garden]]_!